ailen-wrx/python-ipflakies/README.md

 # python-ifixflakies
-A tool for automatically detecting and fixing order-dependency python flaky tests developed in pure python.
+A tool for automatically detecting and fixing order-dependency python flaky tests developed in python.

 ## Environment
  - python 3.8 or higher